A constructive way to compute the Tarski number of a group: Main Theorem

-Therefore (\ref{*}) can be viewed as a paradoxical decomposition for $G$.
-This decomposition is complete if for each $C\in Con(\frak g,\mathcal E)$, Otherwise this decomposition is not complete but by a process described in the proof of \cite[proposition 1.2]{y-r} it can be changed into a complete one. \end{proof}
+which is a paradoxical decomposition of $G$ after omitting the empty sets from this decomposition.
+This decomposition is complete if for each $C\in Con(\frak g,\mathcal E)$, Otherwise the decomposition is not complete but by a process described in the proof of \cite[Proposition 1.2]{y-r} it can be changed into a complete one. \end{proof}